 -cutting on the bias

 First and foremost, let the steak rest after cooking before carving it.
-This is important in order to let the juices redistribute back into the meat after cooking.
+Unless you’ve reverse seared the steak, this is important in order to let the juices redistribute back into the meat after cooking.
 If you want a juicy steak, don’t rush the carving!

 Once rested (5 minutes should do), locate that intersection point again (if you haven’t already split the steak into two pieces) and slice the steak into two large sections.
 You’ll be left with a thinner, longer piece and the other that looks a bit like a triangle.